 Botox complications have most often been associated with non-cosmetic treatments and unqualified practitioners.
 Possible side effects include headache, nausea, flu-like symptoms, redness or pain at the injection site, and droopy eyelids.
 The risk of any complication is extremely low with a trained provider such as Dr. Bassi.

-WEIGHT LOSS CONSULTATION
+GET YOUR FREE WEIGHT LOSS CONSULTATION

 (In-person or Remote) with an Obesity specialist (Bariatric Medicine Physician).
 Call to see if the program is right for you.